Sarah-chu/Twitter_API-PS5-Tweets-Analysis/README.md

 7) Most of the positive words expressed user's support for the PS5 launch.
 8) Negative emotions are more about insufficient stock of PS5 and some product issues.

+## Dataset :

+The data was collected using Twitter API.
+This dataset cover 4962 tweets with the keyword "Playstation 5 OR PlayStation 5 OR playstation5 OR PS5 OR PS5Share OR ps5" from 15/01/2021 to 18/01/2021.

+Only location, source, text columns were used in this project.

 ## Analysis :

 ### Location of PS5 Tweets :